Best attractions of Flores Island

 2) How to plan the tour

 I arranged my trip a few months in advance looking for a local agency on the web.
-After contacting some of them, I chose Komodoblessing adventure.
+After contacting some of them, I chose Komodo Blessing Adventure.
 The owner, Mr Maxi, was always punctual and accurate in his answer.
 Of course, also very patient because I’m demanding when I arrange my trips.
-I had 3 days trip around Komodo National Park, then 5 days through Flores Island.
+I spent 3 days around Komodo National Park, then 5 days through Flores Island.

 If you have time and you decide to make the trip on your own, you can catch the local buses or rent a car.

 Bus: You can book a spot on a local or tourist bus with most tour agencies and hotels on the island.
 Anyway, it takes time to get to the main attractions compared with a private car with driver.